-Inside Sandra Oh's Remarkably Private World: Disappointed Parents, Cruel Agents and Her Secret Romances
+Disappointed Parents and Secret Romance: Inside Sandra Oh's Private World

-Taking the stage at last fall's Emmy Awards, Sandra Oh announced her intentions to speak from the heart, then preceded to deliver one of the best bits of the entire three-hour broadcast.
+Taking the stage at last year's Emmy Awards, Sandra Oh announced her intentions to speak from the heart, then preceded to deliver one of the best bits of the entire three-hour broadcast.

 Rather than reveal the recipient of the award for Outstanding Directing for a Comedy Series, the Killing Eve actress ripped the envelope in half, explaining her actions in a panic, "I was in the moment, I got overwhelmed."
 As co-presenter Andy Samberg played straight man, she wondered aloud if they should just make up a winner, handing the trophy first to Oscar runner-up La La Land and then Jeremy Park, "a guy I dated in high school."
 The way she saw it, she relayed to Samberg, he could very well have won: "We lost touch.
 I mean, he could be doing anything."